clarence-lee-sheng/SAUVC_2021_testing_code/Controls/READme.md

         - **P**: the proportional part of this control law will create a control action that scales linearly with the error – we often think of this as a spring-like action.
         - **I**: the integrator is accumulating the error signal over time, and so the control action from this part will continue to grow as long as an error exists.
         - **D**: the derivative action scales with the derivative of the error.
 The controller will retard motion toward zero error, which helps to reduce overshoot.)
-    - If `u` is the output from the controller, and `e` is the error signal it receives, this control law has the form:
+    - If `u` is the output from the controller, and `e` is the error signal it receives, this control law has the form:<br>
 ![](https://i.imgur.com/oP2ZBcU.png)
     - Variations: P, PI, PD, PID